-Our approach is motivated by the theory of mutation-selection in adaptive evolution.
-Cells with different mutations might possess different growth properties allowing them to expand more efficiently.
-The phenomenon is closely related to the process of Darwinian evolution, according to which certain rare mutants may have positive growth rates and be selected in environments that would otherwise result in ecological extinction.
-In this view, cells with a fitness advantage may expand and dominate dynamics of the whole population leading to extinction of other cell clones.
-The proposed model belongs to a class of selection models exhibiting mass concentration effect, similar to those studied in \cite{perthame}.
+Our approach is motivated by the theory of selection of the most fit variants in adaptive evolution.
+Cells with different mutational variants might have different growth properties allowing them to expand more efficiently.
+The phenomenon can be understood as an example of closely related to the process of Darwinian evolution.
+In our particular case, certain rare mutants may have positive growth rates and be selected in environments that otherwise result in extinction.
+In other words, cells with a fitness advantage expand and dominate dynamics of the population leading to extinction of the other cell clones.
+The model proposed belongs to the class of selection models exhibiting a mass concentration effect, similar to those presented in the books \cite{perthame} and {\cite{B}}.\\

-In the current work, we do not model mutations.
-Motivated by the experimental findings described above \cite{LutzLeuk,Choi}, we rather aim to understand which aspects of the dynamics of leukemias can be explained by a selection process alone.
-It is interesting, since expansion of a clone at relapse that could not be detected at diagnosis due to limited sensitivity of methods can be misinterpreted as occurrence of mutations \cite{Choi}.
+In the current work, we do not model mutation events.
+Instead, motivated by the experimental findings described earlier in Ref. \cite{LutzLeuk,Choi}, we aim to understand which aspects of the dynamics of leukemias can be explained by the selection alone.
+It is interesting, since the relapse caused by an expansion of a clone that could not be detected at diagnosis due to the limited sensitivity of detection methods, can be misinterpreted as a mutational event \cite{Choi}. { A computational model of the AML with mutations was proposed in Ref. \cite{StiehlBaranHoMarciniak}.
+Following the biological evidence \cite{Jan12}, it was assumed that new LSC clones were formed due to mutations occurring in LSCs or due to the influx from the so-called preleukemic cells at a rate modelled by a time inhomogeneous Poisson process.
+At each point of the Poisson process a new clone with random cell properties was added to the system.
+Simulations of that model demonstrate that leukemic cell properties at diagnosis and at relapse are comparable to the scenario without mutations.
+Introducing mutations to the continuous models is known to make asymptotic analysis more complicated, and therefore we do not consider this aspect in the current paper.}\\